centreon/centreon-plugins/docs/en/developer/guide.rst

 In this example, we check a snmp OID that we compare to warning and critical thresholds.
 There are the methods which we use:

-* get_leef        : get a snmp value from an OID
+* get_leef        : get a SNMP value from an OID
-* threshold_check : compare snmp value to warning and critical thresholds
+* threshold_check : compare SNMP value to warning and critical thresholds
 * output_add      : add output
 * perfdata_add    : add perfdata to output
 * display         : display output
 * exit            : exit

-Then, declare the module :
+Then, declare the module:

 .. code-block:: perl

   1;

-A description of the mode and its arguments is needed to generate the documentation :
+A description of the mode and its arguments is needed to generate the documentation:

 .. code-block:: perl